 - 1 tablespoon coconut oil

-- Slice the cabbage finely and put into a medium bowl.
-Chop the parsley or scallion finely and add to the bowl.
-Break the eggs into the bowl and beat until everything is incorporated.
+- Break the eggs into the bowl and beat.
+Slice the cabbage finely and put into a medium bowl.
+Chop the scallion or parsley and add them to the bowl.
+Add the paprika, sprinkle salt and beat everything together.

 - Heat the coconut oil in a large skillet over medium heat.
-Ladle about ½ cup of the mixture into the skillet.
+Ladle about ½ cup of the mixture into the skillet (Or all the mixture for a large frittata).
 Fit as many as possible but make sure you leave 1 inch gap between each frittata.
 Sprinkle salt and pepper and cook for 1 - 2 minutes.
-Flip the omelets with a spatula and cook until the the bottom is golden brown, about 1-2 minutes.
+Flip the frittatas with a spatula and cook until the the bottom is golden brown, about 1-2 minutes.
 Serve immediately or store in a container in the fridge up to 1 day.